How to Get Rid of Rats in Attic, Walls & House?

 • ◉ Along the wall where you hear activity

-• ◉ Near entry points (pipes, vents, gaps)
+◉ Near entry points like pipes, vents, and gaps

-Don’t seal holes while rodents are still inside.
+Don’t seal holes while rodents may still be inside.

-Why this matters: sealing too early can trap them inside walls, which leads to odor and worse issues.
+Why this matters: sealing too early can trap them in the wall and create odor, flies, or bigger cleanup issues.

 When Wall Noises Mean You Need a Pro